MoyYuan/cafe/README.md

 This structure enables both bulk and per-question access, robust resumption, and efficient incremental updates.

 ### Key Features
+- **Robust Retry & Backoff**: All API fetches (questions and comments) use robust retry and exponential backoff logic.
+Network timeouts or transient errors will not crash the fetcher; progress is checkpointed and fetches can resume safely.
-- **Incremental Caching**: The questions cache (`questions_cache.json`) is written after every page of results.
+- **Incremental Caching & Checkpointing**: The questions cache (`questions_cache.json`) is written after every page of results.
 If the script is interrupted, progress is saved and fetching will resume from the cache on next run.
+Comments are also cached per-question with metadata and checkpointing.
+- **Test Isolation Guarantee**: All tests are strictly isolated from production data.
+Test runs are forbidden (enforced by code) from writing to or reading from real data directories (e.g., `data/forecasts/metaculus/comments_by_question`).
+All tests must use a temporary cache path, and this is checked at runtime.
+- **Troubleshooting**: If you encounter a network timeout or ReadTimeout, simply re-run the fetch script.
+Progress will resume from the last checkpoint.
+If a page fails after all retries, the script will log an error and stop safely without data loss.
+- **API Protocol Layer**: MCP protocol endpoints (API layer) are under active development.
+Endpoints and schemas may move as the project evolves.
+See `cafe/protocols/` for current API implementations.

 - **Checkpointing**: Progress is also tracked in `fetch_checkpoint.json` for safe resumption.
 - **Flexible Refresh**: Use `--refresh`, `--refresh-questions`, or `--refresh-comments` to force re-fetching of questions, comments, or both, ignoring the cache as needed.
 - **Resume Logic**: Use `--resume`, `--resume-questions`, or `--resume-comments` to resume from the last checkpoint for questions or comments.